My company has hired a student, where can I find the program’s eligibility criteria? How much funding can I get for this student placement?

 Yes, as long as the placement type is a Work-Integrated Learning component of their program of study.
 You can learn more about Work-Integrated Learning by going here.

 Is there a minimum or maximum length for the placement, in weeks or hours per week?

 No, there is no minimum or maximum length as long as the WIL component of the student’s program of study covers the duration of the placement.
 The only maximum is the amount of funding that can be received per placement ($7,000).

 Do public sector employers qualify?

 If the public sector employer is using money from the federal, provincial, territorial or municipal government to pay for the student’s wages, then the placement would not be eligible for the Student Work Placement Program.

-Can we apply to Magnet’s program if we are receiving funding from another entity’s Student Work Placement Program?
+Can we apply to Magnet’s program if we are receiving funding from another Delivery Partner’s Student Work Placement Program?

-No. You are not eligible to receive the Magnet Student Work Placement subsidy if you are already receiving funding from another partner through their Student Work Placement Program.
+No. You are not eligible to receive the Magnet Student Work Placement subsidy if you are already receiving funding from another delivery partner’s Student Work Placement Program.